Trump clashes with conservative U.S. chief justice over judiciary

 In a tweet after that ruling, Trump wrote, “Congratulations to John Roberts for making Americans hate the Supreme Court because of his BS.”

-Trump on Tuesday took aim at U.S. District Judge Jon Tigar in San Francisco, who on Monday temporarily blocked an order by the president that barred asylum for immigrants who enter the country illegally from Mexico, the latest courtroom defeat for Trump on immigration policy.
-Tigar was appointed by Democratic former President Barack Obama. [nL2N1XU14R]
+Trump on Tuesday took aim at U.S. District Judge Jon Tigar in San Francisco, who on Monday temporarily blocked an order by the president that barred asylum for immigrants who enter the country illegally from Mexico.
+Tigar was appointed by Democratic former President Barack Obama.

 “This was an Obama judge,” Trump said.
 “And I’ll tell you what.
 It’s not going to happen like this anymore.”